Softcatala/catalan-dict-tools/README.md

 ### LICENSE

-This project and the whole dictionaries derived from it are lincensed under a dual license LGPL v2.1 and GPL v2.
+This project and the whole dictionaries derived from it are licensed under a dual license LGPL v2.1 and GPL v2.
 See the files lgpl-2.1.txt and gpl-2.0.txt.